danieljiang520/AutonSimulator/README.md

 19. Now you should be able to see the game but without the rover
 20. Go to https://drive.google.com/drive/folders/1kQf7xffSPj5jT0UwyLqin40EbcV6uL1i
 21. Download Complete_Rover.uasset
-22. Open finder and copy that file to AutonSimulator/Content/Vehicle/Rover
+22. Open finder and move that file to AutonSimulator/Content/Vehicle/Rover
+23. Click Compile in Unreal Engine
-23. Click play in Unreal Engine.
+24. Click play in Unreal Engine.
+Click on the gameplay window once to engage keyboard recognition.
 Use wasd to move the rover.

+## Windows Set up (Sep 25, 2021) reference: https://www.worldofleveldesign.com/categories/ue4/ue4-download-install-unreal-engine-4.php
+1. Refer to Mac Set up Step 2 to the end.

 ## Github troubleshooting
 When you use github and the terminal is displaying: